J. M. DeMatteis: 1980s

 After writing a negative review of the Grateful Dead's 1980 album Go to Heaven which was published in Rolling Stone, DeMatteis ended his career as a music critic.
 He explained, "Grateful Dead fans are like hardcore comic book fans, you know... and I know that when I sit down to write a review that I'm just some shmuck sitting down at a typewriter with an opinion—but then it's in print in something like Rolling Stone.
 I got all these letters, which I saved, from all these hardcore Grateful Dead fans—wounded. ...
-I said if I'm gonna review at all I'm not gonna write negative reviews anymore..."
+I said if I'm going to review at all I'm not going to write negative reviews anymore..."
 Around this time he also surrendered his professional career as a rock musician, after years of playing in New York City–based bands.

 In 1984, DeMatteis and artist Bob Budiansky produced a Prince Namor limited series.
 He saw the series as an opportunity to both delve more into the psychology of the title character than he had been able to in The Defenders and to continue his collaboration with Budiansky from the recently canceled Ghost Rider, later recalling, "We'd get on the phone, start talking, and the stories would come so easily.
 We had a fantastic rapport, personally and professionally."
 DeMatteis had mixed feelings about the series itself, and said the one part of which he was unreservedly proud was the look into Namor's years as an amnesiac homeless man.
 DeMatteis and illustrator Jon J. Muth created the graphic novel Moonshadow, for Marvel's Epic line: the groundbreaking story was the first fully painted series in American comics.
 DeMatteis followed this with the 1986 Doctor Strange graphic novel Into Shamballa drawn by Dan Green and Blood: A Tale, a hallucinatory vampire story drawn by Kent Williams.
 In 1987, DeMatteis and Zeck re-teamed for the "Kraven's Last Hunt" arc that ran throughout Marvel's then-three Spider-Man titles.
 The arc has been collected in multiple editions and remains one of the most popular, and respected, stories in Spider-Man's history.